se2p/Bastet/README.md

 ```
 npm install
-npm build
+npm run build
 ```

 ### Running BASTET

-We recommend to use the `bastet.sh` wrapper script (can be started from an Unix shell):
+We recommend using the `bastet.sh` wrapper script (can be started from a Unix shell):

 ```
 ./scripts/bastet.sh \